juji-io/datalevin/doc/search.md

  string type, as the indexer will call `str` function on it to convert it to string.

+Such attribute may have a property `:db.fulltext/domains`, indicating which full-text search domains the attribute should participate.
+If it also has `:db.fulltext/autoDomain true`, this attribute becomes its own domain, with domain name the same as attribute name.

 A query function `fulltext` is provided to allow full-text search in Datalog queries.
-This function takes the db, the query and an optional option map (same as `search`), and returns a sequence of matching datoms, ordered by relevance to the query.
+This function takes the db, the query and an optional option map (same as `search`), and returns a sequence of matching datoms in the form of `[e a v]` for easy destructuring, ordered by relevance to the query.

 ```Clojure
 (let [db (-> (d/empty-db "/tmp/mydb"